 Our name tags are laminated and lanyard hung.
 They state that your child is part of the Asperlutely Autsome family.
 They also have mobile numbers of a parent and a coordinator, and do state "this child MAY be non verbal".

 For life's little emergencies we have a fire extinguisher, fire blanket and well stocked first aid kit available with the coordinators.
 At least one coordinator on each retreat is fully trained in First Aid.
-See the FAQs for more information about safety.

 Please remember to be vigilant with your child, do not expect other families to watch over your child/ren.